vertex-link/visualizer/README.md

 ### 2.5.
 Events (src/core/events/Event.ts, src/core/events/Decorators.ts)
 - A robust, type-safe event system based on an EventBus.
 - Events extend a base Event class and define a static eventType.
-- Classes (like Components or Systems) can listen to events using the @OnEvent decorator, which automatically registers and unregisters handlers.
+- Classes (like Components or Actors) can listen to events using the @OnEvent decorator, which automatically registers and unregisters handlers.
 - A global EventBus can be initialized and accessed, or specific instances can be used.

 ### 2.6.
 Processors (src/core/processor/Processor.ts, src/engine/processors/)